Tchanders/InformationMeasures.jl/README.md

 ## Performance

-In cases where optimal performance is needed, the latest version of InformationMeasures is recommended, with Julia 0.6.
+In cases where optimal performance is needed, the latest version of InformationMeasures is recommended, with Julia 1.0 or later.
 See also [Advanced usage](#advanced-usage).

 ## Basic usage